nicklockwood/FXParser/README.md

     + (instancetype)regexp:(NSString *)pattern replacement:(NSString *)replacement;

-This method creates a parser that will match the sepcified regular expression, but can replace the captured text using a replacement template string, where $0-n can be used to represent the captured subexpressions from the regexp.
-(This replacement is technically a type of value transform, but it makes sense to include it in the constructor so you do not have to duplicate the regex pattern in a separate call).
+This method creates a parser that will match the specified regular expression, but can replace the captured text using a replacement template string, where $0-n can be used to represent the captured subexpressions from the regexp.
+(This replacement is technically a type of value transform, but it makes sense to include it in the constructor so you do not have to duplicate the regexp pattern in a separate call).

     - (instancetype)parserWithDescription:(NSString *)description;